pfd/jekyll-test/docs/getting-started/steps.md

 ---
 layout: default
 title: Steps
-permalink: /concepts/steps
+permalink: /getting-started/concepts/steps
 nav_order: 2
 parent: Concepts
+grand_parent: Getting Started
+---

+# Steps
-description: "A SheerID verification happens one step at a time.
+A SheerID verification happens one step at a time.
 Steps combine together into a flow.
-Read more about [flows](./flows) here. "
+Read more about [flows](./flows) here.
----

 The REST API will return a step name for what it expects to receive next, to progress the Verification through its flow.
 You will only ever need to render one step at a time.